run-llama/llama_index/docs/community/integrations/uptrain.md

 ### 1. **UpTrain's Open-Source Software (OSS)**:

 You can use the open-source evaluation service to evaluate your model.
-In this case, you will need to provie an OpenAI API key.
+In this case, you will need to provide an OpenAI API key.
 You can get yours [here](https://platform.openai.com/account/api-keys).

 Parameters: